migit/AI-Autonomous-Room-Rover-Robot-A2R3/README.md

 This project will guide you through the process of building your own intelligent mobile robot using readily available components, very low cost modules, and open-source softwares.
 I have divided this project in three parts for simplicity.
 You can also find the whole project decscription in my <a href="https://www.hackster.io/mikroller/ai-autonomous-room-rover-robot-a2r3-part-2-48f5a5" target="_blank">hackster</a> page.

-# Example headings

-## Sample Section

-## This'll be a _Helpful_ Section About the Greek Letter Θ!
-A heading containing characters not allowed in fragments, UTF-8 characters, two consecutive spaces between the first and second words, and formatting.

-## This heading is not unique in the file

-TEXT 1

-## This heading is not unique in the file

-TEXT 2

-# Links to the example headings above

-Link to the sample section: [Link Text](#sample-section).

-Link to the helpful section: [Link Text](#thisll-be-a-helpful-section-about-the-greek-letter-Θ).

-Link to the first non-unique section: [Link Text](#this-heading-is-not-unique-in-the-file).

-Link to the second non-unique section: [Link Text](#this-heading-is-not-unique-in-the-file-1).

 ![Screencastfrom2025-03-3017-27-41-ezgif com-video-to-gif-converter (1)](https://github.com/user-attachments/assets/8a9e77fa-fe6e-483a-9e23-bbd36fbe75f4)